naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines whether or not Naemon will try and detect hosts and services that are "flapping".
+This option determines whether or not Naemon will try and detect hosts and services that are "flapping".

 Flapping occurs when a host or service changes between states too frequently, resulting in a barrage of notifications being sent out.

 When Naemon detects that a host or service is flapping, it will temporarily suppress notifications for that host/service until it stops flapping.

 Flap detection is very experimental at this point, so use this feature with caution!

 More information on how flap detection and handling works can be found <a href="flapping.html">here</a>.

-Note: If you have <a href="#retain_state_information">state retention</a> enabled, Naemon will ignore this setting when it (re)starts and use the last known setting for this option (as stored in the <a href="#state_retention_file">state retention file</a>), <i>unless</i> you disable the <a href="#use_retained_program_state">use_retained_program_state</a> option.
-If you want to change this option when state retention is active (and the <a href="#use_retained_program_state">use_retained_program_state</a> is enabled), you'll have to use the appropriate <a href="extcommands.html">external command</a> or change it via the web interface.</p>
+{{ site.note }}If you have <a href="#retain_state_information">state retention</a> enabled, Naemon
+will ignore this setting when it (re)starts and use the last known setting for this option (as stored in the <a href="#state_retention_file">state retention file</a>), <i>unless</i> you disable the <a href="#use_retained_program_state">use_retained_program_state</a> option.{{ site.end }}

+If you want to change this option when state retention is active (and the <a href="#use_retained_program_state">use_retained_program_state</a> is enabled), you'll have to use the appropriate <a href="extcommands.html">external command</a> or change it via the web interface.

 * 0 = Don't enable flap detection (default)
 * 1 = Enable flap detection